Free Calculator

 Does this include stump removal?

 Only if you check the "Add stump grinding" option.
-Most professional quotes separate tree removal and stump work.
-Always confirm which is included when comparing contractor prices.
+Most contractors quote tree removal and stump work separately — it trips people up more than you'd think.
+Always confirm what's included when you're comparing bids.

 Why is there such a wide range in the estimate?